reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 ```

 ### Stage XIV: REINSTANCE
-This stage is responsible for moving old classes to new classes, corresponding to the step in the official document:
+This stage is responsible for moving old classes to new classes, corresponding *Part* to the step in the official document:
 - Reinstance

+>Here it's *Part* of the Reinstance step, because what this `ReinstanceBatch()` does is just populates the array that needs to be reinstanced to `ClassesToReinstance`, and that's it.
+More on this later.
+{: .prompt-info}

 ```cpp
 // STAGE XIV: Now we can finish the first stage of the reinstancing operation, moving old classes to new classes: